 Carlos Barrera, an English educator at Sprayberry HS, wears many hats in Cobb and nationally.
 At Sprayberry, Mr. Barrera teaches a variety of classes in both the ISLA program and English department (led by department chair, Amy Pothel).
 He has worked with the College Board for years and most recently was named to the AP Lang Development Committee.
 The committee is comprised of three high school teachers and four college teachers representing all of North America, so this is quite an honor!
 Congratulations, Mr. Barrera, and thank you for representing Cobb on the national stage.

 In conjunction with Mr. Barrera, Ms. Rosa Santaiti has spearheaded Sprayberry’s ISLA (International Spanish Language Academy) program which is the only academy of its kind in the entire state.
 It offers an exceptional opportunity in that it is open to both native speakers and students who are learning Spanish as a foreign language.
 Ms. Santaiti and Dr. Richmond Parker at Sprayberry originated this work, and the program is recognized both county-wide and at the state level for its ambitious and innovative approach to dual language instruction.
-Next year, Sprayberry’s English department is excited to add Argentinian-born Julia Moseley to the English department.
+Next year, Sprayberry’s English department is excited to add Brazilian-born Julia Moseley to the English department (by way of Argentina!).
 The collaboration between the ISLA program and English dept. at Sprayberry continues to produce exciting results!

 In March, Pebblebrook’s own Dr. Whipple presented a panel talk presentation at the SXSWedu Conference in Austin, TX.
 The presentation, entitled, “Humanities & EdTech: The Case of Shakespeare,” explored how educators can apply modern approaches such as the power of multimedia, interactivity, diversity, and edtech tools to Shakespearean studies.
 Thanks to Dr. Whipple and other Cobb teacher leaders such as Randy Brooks, Dr. Deborah Aughey, and Khadijah Abdullah for shining a light on Cobb statewide and nationwide.